Egypt: Arts

 Khayamiya is a traditional Egyptian appliqué textile art primarily made in Cairo's historic ShareʿEl Khayamiya (شارع الخيامية), also known as the Tentmakers Market.
-The craft, thought to date back to ancient Egypt, involves a labor-intensive hand-stitching process that can take weeks to complete, with designs ranging from geometric motifs to scenes drawn from Egyptian history and folklore.
+The craft, thought to date back to ancient Egypt, involves a labour-intensive hand-stitching process that can take weeks to complete, with designs ranging from geometric motifs to scenes drawn from Egyptian history and folklore.
 It was originally associated with decorated tents, but today it is also used for quilts, cushion covers, and wall hangings.

 The Cairo Opera House is Egypt's main performing arts venue, with the Sayed Darwish Theatre in Alexandria and the Port Said Opera House in Port Said serving their respective cities.
-In 2012 the Downtown Contemporary Arts Festival (D-CAF) was launched to revitalize Cairo's cultural scene and to provide an inclusive platform for contemporary arts.
+In 2012 the Downtown Contemporary Arts Festival (D-CAF) was launched to revitalise Cairo's cultural scene and to provide an inclusive platform for contemporary arts.
 It is an annual arts festival held in Cairo, Egypt, presenting a range of performances, exhibitions, and workshops in theatre, dance, and visual arts.